partouf/DelphiSummit2024/logging.md

   - Not too much, not too little <!-- .element: class="fragment" -->
   - If REST API, log the calls <!-- .element: class="fragment" -->
 * Default Docker logging is not the best <!-- .element: class="fragment" -->
-  - Need to be logged into cloud provider <!-- .element: class="fragment" -->
+  - Need to be logged into cloud provider to see <!-- .element: class="fragment" -->
   - Indivualised per instance <!-- .element: class="fragment" -->
   - Gone as soon as instance terminates <!-- .element: class="fragment" -->
 * Choose between the millions of logging providers <!-- .element: class="fragment" -->
-  - Best bet is to use Syslog <!-- .element: class="fragment" -->
+  - Best bet is to use Syslog (using TIdSyslog), most providers support that <!-- .element: class="fragment" -->

 Note:
 * Difficult to determine what beforehand